chrismichele/alpine-project/README.md

 ```

 ## report.cfm
-This User Account Repot is only available to users with isAdmin set to 1 in the users table.
+This User Account Report is only available to users with isAdmin set to 1 in the users table.
 ```markdown
 <cfscript>
 include 'header.cfm';